Lead and Copper Rule Compliance

 Review new requirements for public notification and begin developing materials and a plan for compliance.

-Carollo can help you determine how your system will be impacted and work with you to develop and implement a compliance plan.
+Carollo can help assess your system’s impact and then develop and implement a compliance plan

 We can support you in the following ways:

-- Navigating the intricacies of the 115-page rule.
+- Navigating the intricacies of the 250-page rule.

-- Identifying a LCRR Compliance Strategy that is specific to your utility.
+- Identifying an LCRI Compliance Strategy that is specific to your utility.

 - Digitization of records, integration into GIS, and other digital solutions.